Our Mission

 About Big Heart Theater

-Lisa holds a BFA in theater from Southern Methodist University and an MA in Special Education, Challenging Behaviors, Southeastern Oklahoma State University.
+• MA in Special Education, Challenging Behaviors, Southeastern Oklahoma State University

-During her professional theater career she performed locally, nationally, and internationally, including as a decade-long company member of Dallas’ Undermain Theater.
-Her achievements as an actor and director have earned her a national ARTS award (Arts Recognition and Talent Search) as well as several “best of the year” awards from the Dallas Theater Critics Forum.
+During her professional theater career Lisa performed locally, nationally, and internationally, including as a company member of Dallas’ Undermain Theater.
+She is the recipient of a national ARTS award (Arts Recognition and Talent Search) as well as several “best of the year” awards from the Dallas Theater Critics Forum.